 For further information please contact email@example.com and visit our events page.

 The MVP Book can be bought on Amazon here

-VII Association photographers and filmmakers documented life on the ground in sub-Saharan Africa’s most impoverished villages, at the close of a decade of targeted poverty reduction interventions.
-Ron Haviv, Ed Kashi, Gary Knight, Danny Wilcox Frazier, and Fiona Turner bring to life the realities of villagers in Ethiopia, Ghana, Rwanda, and Senegal, capturing the big picture through small, intimate details and moments that personalize the experience of this vast economic development project.
+The VII Foundation photographers and filmmakers documented life on the ground in sub-Saharan Africa’s most impoverished villages, at the close of a decade of targeted poverty reduction interventions.
+Danny Wilcox Frazier, Ron Haviv, Ed Kashi, Gary Knight and Fiona Turner bring to life the realities of villagers in Ethiopia, Ghana, Rwanda, and Senegal, capturing the big picture through small, intimate details and moments that personalize the experience of this vast economic development project.